 The oxygen sensor must be installed into a threaded M18 port in the exhaust pipe or at the inlet to the catalytic converter/muffler.
-All Nett® 3-way catalytic mufflers for forklift trucks come with an oxygen sensor port pre-installed in the inlet section of the muffler.
-At the time of shipment, the port is plugged with a brass plug.
-Simply remove the plug and install the oxygen sensor in its place.
+All Nett® BlueCAT 3-way catalytic converter/mufflers come with an oxygen sensor port pre-installed in the inlet section of the muffler.
+Simply install the oxygen sensor in this port.